☕ Coffee Shop Comfort Kit: 4 Mac essentials that prevent neck strain

 P.S.
 Want more help building your perfect mobile workspace?
 Download this free mobile Mac checklist to pack only what you’ll use!

-I specialize in creating 5-day email courses that transform casual website browsers into buyers.
+📧 I create 5-day email courses that turn website visitors into buyers.

 Heads up: you're getting these emails because you signed up for my Remote Work Starter Kit email newsletter.